Recovering from Knee Replacement Surgery: What you rarely hear, and how to prepare for it

 Now let’s look at strength.
 One of the things we at X10 Therapy advocate is pre-surgical strengthening.

 The above graph looks at patient strength about three weeks before knee replacement surgery and then again about the day before surgery.
 All these patients used the X10 for strengthening.
-We are only showing strength for the quadriceps muscles, the main muscles doctors worry about (but we obtain similar results for all leg muscles groups).
-We divided the patient quadriceps strength before surgery by what it was when they started using the machine for exercising.
+I am only showing strength for the quadriceps muscles, the main muscles doctors worry about (but similar results for all leg muscles groups have been observed).
+I divided the patient quadriceps strength before surgery by what it was when they started using the machine for exercising.
 The red line indicates no improvement.
 What we see is that all the patients became stronger, some by 7% others by 14-16% and one patient gained 55% over their baseline value.
 So, pre-surgical strengthening on the X10, done in your own home, yields results comparable to eight weeks of exercising at physical therapy clinic.
-We had 100% compliance, whereas the physical therapy clinic had only 42% compliance.
+The X10 had 100% compliance, whereas the physical therapy clinic had only 42% compliance.

 What really matters is what happened after knee replacement surgery.